User Guide

 • Use the collections dropdown to filter the list to a single collection.

-5. Select Evaluate files.
+5. Select Add files.

 The page refreshes to display the evaluation results.